CaptainCrowbar/prion-lib/rs-core/meta.md

 * `template <typename Range> using` **`RangeIterator`**
 * `template <typename Range> using` **`RangeValue`**

-These return the types associated with an iterator or range.
+`[unicorn]` These return the types associated with an iterator or range.
 They are extracted by checking the return type of `begin()`, and do not require a specialization of `iterator_traits` to exist.

 ### Iterator utilities ###